 - Simply getting a chemical on your skin can cause burns, allergic reactions, infections, and even skin cancer.

-- Repeated exposure is possible if you consistently work in the same conditions, and this factor can cause injuries to be worse.
+- Repeated exposure is possible if you consistently work in the same conditions, and this factor can worsen injuries.

 - A one-time skin exposure may result in mild or severe reactions depending on the toxicity of the chemical and the amount to which you were exposed.